Many of us are using Elementor to build and design our web pages. But what happens if you can’t find the button to edit the page with Elementor?

 Using outdated versions can happen when admins only visit their WordPress website’s backend occasionally or don’t know how to perform updates.

-It is essential to always use the latest versions of plugins and themes, from functionality and security-wise.
+It is essential to always use the latest plugins and themes, from functionality to security.

 Therefore, the first solution of this article is to update your WordPress plugins to their latest version.